Herbert M. Shelton: Legal history

 A pacifist, Shelton was jailed in 1917 for making an anti-draft statement in public during the height of World War I.

 In 1927, Shelton was arrested, jailed, and fined three times for practicing medicine without a license.
 These arrests continued periodically through the next three decades.
 He was found guilty of violating the Medical Practice Act in 1932, and served 30 days on Rikers Island.

 In 1942, Shelton was charged with negligent homicide and "treating and offering to treat a human being without a state medical license" for starving a patient to death.
 The case was never tried and the charges were later dropped.

 In 1978, another patient died at one of his schools, this time of an apparent heart attack.
 After a two-year-long court battle, Shelton lost the lawsuit for negligence and was bankrupted by the judgment.
 His school was forced to close as a result.

 Death

-By 1972, at the age of 77, Shelton became bedridden from a degenerative neuro-muscular disease believed to be Parkinson's disease.
+By 1972, at the age of 77, Shelton became bedridden from a degenerative neuromuscular disease, believed to be Parkinson's disease.
 He died thirteen years later, unable to improve his own health despite many attempts.
 His peers were shocked to see him unable to walk, speak normally, or write.

 Towards the end of his life, Shelton continued his involvement in Dr. Shelton's Health School.
-In the time that the school was in operation, over 40,000 people were treated for various ailments, with most recovering with the help of water fasting.
 The school operated for 53 years, closing in 1981.

 In 1989, four years after his death, a biography of Shelton called Yours for Health: The Life and Times of Herbert M. Shelton, was published by Jean A. Oswald.